bplaat/neva-processor/README.md

 ```

 ### Register encoding:
-The other encoding is almost the same the only difference is that the immediate data byte is changed to one source register selector and seven zeros.
+The other encoding is almost the same the only difference is that the immediate data byte is changed to one source register selector and a 6-bit displacement.
 ```
-  5     1   2   |  7    1
+  5     1   2   |  2   6
-opcode reg mode | null reg
+opcode reg mode | reg dis
 ```

 ## Registers
-The processor has two 8-bit registers: A and B, there are other registers but those are not direct accessible.
-You use 0 for the A register and 1 for the B register.
-On reset those are set to zero.

-You also have the instruction pointer and the stack pointer registers, those are set on reset to zero and a high value.
-There are also two flag d flip-flops those are set by some instructions and are used for the conditional jump instructions.
+The processor has two 8-bit registers: A and B, there is also a instruction and stack pointer but those are only readable.
+You use 0 for the A register, 1 for the B register, 2 for the instruction pointer and 3 for the stack pointer.
+There are also two flag d flip-flops those are set by some instructions and are used for the conditional jump and branch instructions.
 ```
 0 = A = 0
 1 = B = 0

+-- Not writable and storable
-ip = instruction pointer = 0
+2 = ip = instruction pointer = 0
-sp = stack pointer = 0xfe or 0xfb
+3 = sp = stack pointer = 0xfe or 0xfb

 carry flag = 0
 zero flag = 0
 ```